Why Succession Plans Fail Even When the Planning Is Sound

 This pattern repeats across industries.
 Data from Spencer Stuart shows that 44 percent of chief executive appointments are now external hires, suggesting that internal succession pipelines are not producing ready leaders at the rate organizations require.
 Research from Deloitte indicates that only 31 percent of chief executives strongly agree their company has a viable internal candidate pipeline.
 A global study from LHH found that one in three newly appointed executives do not feel confident in their ability to perform within their first year.

-The conventional explanation is that organizations are not planning well enough — that the frameworks, timelines, or assessment tools are insufficient.
+The conventional explanation is that organizations are not planning well enough — that frameworks, timelines, or assessment tools are insufficient.
 But many of the organizations experiencing succession failure have invested heavily in exactly those systems.
 They work with the most sophisticated advisory firms in the world.
 The process is not where the failure occurs.

 The Neuroscience of Leadership Transitions